On-Site Occupational Therapy (OT)

 What to expect

-Documentation in your EHR, with QA and progress summaries
+• Documentation in your electronic health record (EHR), with quality assurance and progress summaries

 Facility requirements